Garber, Carol Ewing (ceg2140)

 Selected Previous Academic and Professional Appointments

-• Associate Professor (tenured) and Director, Clinical Exercise Physiology Graduate (Master's Degree) Program, Department of Health Sciences, Bouve College of Health Sciences, Northeastern University, Boston, MA
+• Associate Professor (with tenure) and Director, Clinical Exercise Physiology Graduate (Master's Degree) Program, Department of Health Sciences, Bouve College of Health Sciences, Northeastern University, Boston, MA

 • Fulbright Senior Specialist.
 Faculty of Health Sciences, University of Balamand, Beirut, Lebanon